micaelalafratta/Friends-Series-Analysis-Tableau/README.md

 ### Description

 Visual analysis of one of the most successful shows in television history.
-The project combines real viewership, production, and directing data with AI-generated datasets to answer questions official sources can't: who spends the most on coffee?
+The project combines real viewership, production, and directing data with AI-generated datasets to answer detailed questions like: who spends the most on coffee?
 How long do the characters actually spend at Central Perk?
 Who says their iconic catchphrase the most?

 The result is four interactive Tableau Public dashboards with a custom color palette inspired by the show's visual world.